-This is a co-operative deckbuilding game that has been around since 2016, and tends to have an annual release schedule for a new box.
+This is a co-operative deckbuilding game that has been around since 2016, and tended to have an annual release schedule for a new box.
 Whilst there are a number of core sets around, the original second edition printing with updated artwork is often a good starting point with War Eternal the follow up edition.
 Since then the game added Legacy, a customise build your own game over time idea, before moving into more set expedition style stories with New Age and now Outcasts, where new mages and monsters are added slowly during a light campaign.
 Pretty much all the editions are compatible, especially mages and nameless monsters.

-The premise of the game and its story is that you are survivors of an invasion taking refuge in the underground city of Gravehold, where your mages use magical energy breaches to fight back at the nameless monsters, using gems as a currency and spells as weapons.
+The premise of the game is that you are survivors of an invasion, taking refuge in the underground city of Gravehold, where your mages use magical energy breaches to fight back at the nameless monsters, using gems as a currency and spells as weapons.
 Each turn you play a hand of five cards, spending aether to gain gems, relics or spells and preparing spells in your open breaches ready to cast on future turns.
 This is a major difference to other deckbuilders where attacks are more instantaneous rather than delayed.
-In addition each round you will shuffle a turn order deck, so you can never be sure when you, your allies and the monsters will activate which is really neat and need you to think ahead a little.
+In addition each round you will shuffle a turn order deck, so you can never be sure when you, your allies and the monsters will activate which is really neat and requires you to think ahead a little.

 There are a number of expansions you can add to enhance or change the gameplay (my additions highlighted green = own, blue = part owned, red = not purchased) :